-- Age 5 & under (90m) – From transition, run towards the finish chute, and under the arch.
+- Age 5 & under (100 m) – From transition, run towards the finish chute, and under the arch.

-- Age 6 & 7 (0.5km) – Leave transition area at run exit, cross grass towards men’s ball diamond, turn left on Centennial Way then right and follow right-hand edge of parking lot to far end of soccer fields through yellow gate.
-Run around green equipment bins and back along edge of soccer field towards concession stand.
+- Age 6 & 7 (400 m) – Leave transition area at run exit, cross parking lot and follow right-hand edge of parking lot to far end of soccer fields through yellow gate.
+Run around corner and back along edge of soccer field towards concession stand.
 Pass concession stand and turn left through yellow gate into finish chute in middle of parking lot.

-- Age 10 & 11 (1.5 km) – As above for 8-9s, but instead of turning into finish chute first time, stay right and do a small loop around the baseball diamond.
-This time, keep right after last dugout and turn right into finish chute in middle of parking lot.
+- Age 10 & 11 (1 km) – As above for 8-9s, but instead of turning in middle of field, continue to end of field.
+After one lap turn right into finish chute in middle of parking lot.
+(One loop total)

-- Age 12 & 13 (2.5 km) – As above for 10-11s but with one additional loop of grass soccer fields (not the baseball diamond) before heading to finish.
+- Age 12 & 13 (2 km) – As above for 10-11s but with one additional loop of grass soccer fields before heading to finish.
+(Two loops total)

-- Age 14 & 15 (4 km) – As above for 12-13s but with one additional loop of grass soccer fields before heading to finish.
+- Age 14 & 15 (3 km) – As above for 12-13s but with one additional loop of grass soccer fields before heading to finish.
+(Three loops total)